Jurisdiction overview

 Christmas Island at a glance

-An Australian external territory in the Indian Ocean — full ATO framework applies.
+An Australian external territory in the Indian Ocean - full ATO income tax framework applies, but GST does not.

-Christmas Island covers roughly 135 square kilometres and is home to around 1,800 residents of Chinese, Malay, and European Australian backgrounds.
-The Australian Taxation Office has full administrative authority.
-Residents qualify for the Zone Tax Offset under Special Zone A, which reduces the effective income-tax burden compared with mainland Australia.
+Christmas Island covers roughly 135 square kilometres and is home to around 1,700 residents (2021 census) of Chinese, Malay, and European Australian backgrounds.
+The Australian Taxation Office has full administrative authority over income tax, and residents qualify for the Zone Tax Offset under Special Zone A, which reduces the effective income-tax burden compared with mainland Australia.
+Indirect tax is where the territory diverges most sharply from the mainland: it sits outside the legal definition of "Australia" used by the GST Act.

 Who is the tax authority?

 Local administration runs through the Shire of Christmas Island council.
-The council handles local rates, charges, and services but has no role in income tax, GST, or corporate tax — those are entirely ATO jurisdiction.
+The council handles local rates, charges, and services but has no role in income tax, company tax, or the Zone Tax Offset - those are entirely ATO jurisdiction.

 What is the tax year and when are returns due?